quintusjonath-jemy/weather_app/README.md

 # 👨‍💻 Author

-Made with ❤️ by Jemy
+Made with ❤️ by Jonath

 ---